carlbadger/M365-AccountInvestigation/README.md

 ---

-## Adapting for Portfolio Companies
+## Adapting for Multiple Companies

 - Maintain a dedicated IR admin account per tenant with appropriate Exchange and Graph roles — avoid using personal admin UPNs
 - Store this script in a shared IR runbook repo alongside incident response templates